GLOBAL MARKETS-U.S. stocks mixed, Treasury yields flat ahead of Fed indicator

 By Lawrence Delevingne

-BOSTON, Jan 5 (Reuters) - U.S. stocks were flat or down and Treasury yields largely unchanged Wednesday morning following earlier gains to start the new year and ahead of key Federal Reserve meeting minutes to be released later in the day.
+BOSTON, Jan 5 (Reuters) - U.S. stocks were mixed and Treasury yields largely unchanged on Wednesday morning following earlier gains to start the new year and ahead of key Federal Reserve meeting minutes to be released later in the day.

 With U.S. inflation surging, investors will be looking at the minutes from the Fed's December meeting, set for release at 2 p.m.
 EST (1900 GMT), for signs of how willing policymakers are to tighten monetary policy and, if so, how quickly.